openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 The ability to recover from an error and resume from a snapshot does not come for free.
 Capturing a snapshot, depending on complexity, takes time.
 Thus it is a trade-off between performance and reliability.

-It is suggested to only turn on distributed snapshot when necessary, i.e. for queries that run for a long time.
+It is suggested to turn on snapshot capture when necessary, i.e. for queries that run for a long time.
 For these types of workloads, the overhead of taking snapshots becomes negligible.

 ## Snapshot statistics